Link Light Rail

 - Find a schedule and plan your trip - In addition to the standard schedules, the Light rail also offers additional service to special events like Seahawks, Kraken, Mariners and Sounders FC games and the Races at Emerald Downs.

-- See if you qualify for a Regional Reduced Fare Permit (RRFP) - Apply online or visit any DSHS office in Pierce County to apply for a RRFP.
+- See if you qualify for reduced fare - Apply online or visit any DSHS office in Pierce County to apply.

 - How to ride the light rail